roman-milk/roman-milk.github.io/brandi-and-kelly.md

  She reluctantly opened her mouth and tasted the combination of rubber and spit from Cindy.
 Knowing why he was doing this, she produced as much saliva as she could, to wet it thoroughly.
 She knew what he was up to and wanted to make it as wet as possible.

  How different was this from when she was with Kevin.
 She would no longer complain about anything Kevin wanted to do to her, however depraved it might be, for surely it couldn't be as bad as this.
 The old guy went behind her and started on her pussy.
 It didn't take long and it wasn't in any way erotic.
 Thankfully he gave up on her asshole.
-Report_Story #2